 One of the biggest points of friction to 3D interactions currently is starting them.
 Most interactions require putting on some sort of headset to enter this 3D experience.
 Despite the leaps and bounds the AR/VR headset industry has made over the past few years, headsets are still clunky, they take a bit of getting used to position them just so, they contribute to flat hair and forehead indentations, and whether using a controller or voice command or hand gestures, there is a steep learning curve to go from feeling awkward trying to select that object for the 5th time, to feeling like you can navigate your way around.
 Right now, switching from a 2D interaction to a 3D interaction (and back again), is incredibly awkward, but as there is more and more focus on the user experience on not just 2D experiences vs. 3D experiences, but on the experience of transitioning between these experiences, much of the friction will be removed and the transitions will become much more fluid.

 As with the quirks of any still blossoming technology, the first few generations are always awkward.
 With regard to AR/VR headsets, these interfaces will get lighter, more ergonomic, and easier to use.
-Magic Leap has announced their ML2 form factor is coming and there are abundant rumors about other players releasing their own headsets in this space as the race continues to getting as close to a pair of reading glasses as possible.
-In addition to wearable form factors, there are several companies pushing the envelope for 3D displays that do not require any headset component at all, varying from single viewer tablet sized displays to massive, room sized screens.
-If the number of contenders at CES this year showing off either headsets or screen-based displays in this space are any indicator of the investment in this area, we can expect a lot more options in the near future.
+Magic Leap has announced their ML2 form factor is coming and there are abundant rumors about other players releasing their own headsets in this space as the race continues to get as close to a pair of reading glasses as possible.
+In addition to wearable form factors, there are several companies pushing the envelope for 3D displays that do not require any headset component at all, varying from single-viewer tablet-sized displays to massive, room-sized screens.
+If the number of contenders at CES this year showing off either headsets or screen-based displays in this space is any indicator of the investment in this area, we can expect a lot more options in the near future.